juanjerezm/Balmorel-HPC/README.md

 ## License
 This project is licensed under the GNU General Public License vers.
-3 or later - see the [LICENSE.md](LICENSE.md) file for details.
+3 or later - see the [LICENSE](LICENSE) file for details.